 Due to the large number of parameters to be learned, neural networks need a database containing a large number of examples to be in {\it the power-law region} \cite {Hestness2017} allowing comparisons between different networks.
 In addition, the examples within the learning database must be sufficiently diversified to obtain a good generalization of the network.
-For CNN steganalysis, with current networks (in 2018), the number of examples needed to reach a region of {\it good performance} (that is, as good as using a Rich Model\cite{Fridrich2012_Rich} and an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers}), in the case where there is no cover-source mismatch, is most likely in the order of 10,000 images (5000 covers and 5000 stegos) when the size is $256 \times 256$ \cite{Yedroudj2018_DatabaseAugmentation}.
+For CNN steganalysis, with current networks (in 2018), the number of examples needed to reach a region of {\it good performance} (that is, as good as using a Rich Model\cite{Fridrich2012_Rich} with an Ensemble Classifier \cite{Kodovsky2012-EnsembleClassifiers}), in the case where there is no cover-source mismatch, is most likely in the order of 10,000 images (5,000 covers and 5,000 stegos) when the size is $256 \times 256$ pixels \cite{Yedroudj2018_DatabaseAugmentation}.
 However, the number of examples is still insufficient \cite{Yedroudj2018_DatabaseAugmentation} in the sense that performance can be increased simply by increasing the number of examples.
-The so-called {\it irreducible error region} \cite {Hestness2017} probably requires more than a million images \cite{Zeng2017_Millions}; It should therefore at least 100 times more images.
-In addition, the images used have very small dimensions, and it would be necessary to be able to work with larger images.
+The so-called {\it irreducible error region} \cite {Hestness2017} probably requires more than a million images \cite{Zeng2017_Millions}; Therefore, there should be at least 100 times more images for the learning phase.
+In addition to this, it is necessary to be able to work with larger images.
 It is therefore evident that in the future it will be essential to find one or more solutions to reach the region of {\it irreducible error}.
-This can be done with huge bases, and several weeks or months of apprenticeships, or by better networks, or with solutions to be invented.
+This can be done with huge databases, and several weeks or months of apprenticeships, or by transfer learning, by using better networks, or with solutions yet to be conceived.